gxr0u/agentic-ai-rag/README.md

+This README is intentionally detailed to document design decisions and tradeoffs for this AI engineering project.
 # Agentic AI RAG System (Azure-Ready)

 A production-oriented Agentic AI system that uses Retrieval-Augmented Generation (RAG) and tool-calling to answer user queries over internal documents, designed for Azure OpenAI deployment.